zina1t/Matrix/README.md

 - Verifiable accuracy of the fractional part is up to 6 decimal places

 💡 [Tap here](https://forms.yandex.ru/cloud/6418147073cee70b89478999/) **to leave your feedback on the project**.
-Pedago Team really tries to make your educational experience better.
+Product Team really tries to make your educational experience better.